 Frédéric G. Sourgens

 Prior to entering academia on a full time basis in 2012, Professor Sourgens practiced law for seven years, first in the Houston office of Fulbright & Jaworski and then in the Washington D.C. office of Milbank, Tweed, Hadley & McCloy.
 In his time in practice, he has served as counsel for diverse clients in a large variety of international legal proceedings including Yukos Oil Company, Fraport AG, and Mongolia.
-He received an official proclamation of gratitude from the Mongolian Minister of Justice in May 2011 for his representation of the Mongolian government in a treaty dispute.
+He received the Official Proclamation of Gratitude from the Mongolian Minister of Justice in May 2011 for his representation of the Mongolian government in a treaty dispute.
 During his time in practice, he taught as an Adjunct Professor of Law at Georgetown University Law Center and received the Georgetown Law Center Council of Barristers Inaugural Alternative Dispute Resolution Award for Coaching Excellence.

 Professor Sourgens is a graduate of the United World College of the Adriatic, Duino, Italy.
 He holds a candidatus magisterii degree in Latin and Philosophy from the University of Oslo (Norway), and a Master of Arts in Political Philosophy (The Idea of Toleration) from the University of York (UK).
 He received his J.D. cum laude from Tulane University Law School.